quicwg/base-drafts/draft-ietf-quic-transport.md

 packet MUST be discarded.

 Once the Version Negotiation packet is determined to be valid, the client then selects an acceptable protocol version from the list provided by the server.
+The client MUST choose the version that it most prefers from those supported by the server.
+The server will abort the connection attempt if the client chooses in a manner inconsistent from the preference order included with the client transport parameters (see {{version-validation}}).

-The client then attempts to create a connection using that version.
+The client then attempts to create a connection using the version it selects.
 Though the content of the Initial packet the client sends might not change in response to version negotiation, a client MUST increase the packet number it uses on every packet it sends.
 Packets MUST continue to use long headers ({{long-header}}) and MUST include the new negotiated protocol version.

 The client MUST use the long header format and include its selected version on all packets until it has 1-RTT keys and it has received a packet from the server which is not a Version Negotiation packet.

-A client MUST NOT change the version it uses unless it is in response to a Version Negotiation packet from the server.
+A client MUST NOT change the version it uses unless it is in response to a Version Negotiation packet from the server, or if the server picks a different, but compatible version (see {{version-upgrade}}).
 Once a client receives a packet from the server which is not a Version Negotiation packet, it MUST discard other Version Negotiation packets on the same connection.
 Similarly, a client MUST ignore a Version Negotiation packet if it has already received and acted on a Version Negotiation packet.

 A client MUST ignore a Version Negotiation packet that lists the client's chosen version.